pieter2501/NetworkNarcotic/README.md

     > full        every device in one cluster is connected to every device in the other cluster
     > parallel *  multiple cables are applied between parallels of devices from all clusters until the smallest cluster is exhausted
-    > spread      multiple cables are applied as far from each other as possible between devices from all clusters until the smallest cluster is exhausted
     > ...         (more to come)

 > **connectionshift:** <**0** (default) | number between 0 and 255>